Best law books: the ultimate reading list for legal professionals

 If you’re ready to dig deep into the world of legal project management, this book has got you covered.
-In this handbook, you’ll find straightforward definitions and practical guidance for implementing a legal project management process.
-Plus, insights from more than 30 law firms, corporate lawyers, consultants, and legal project management software vendors are included throughout the book.
+You’ll find straightforward definitions and practical guidance on implementing a legal project management process.
+In addition, insights from more than 30 law firms, corporate lawyers, consultants, and legal project management software vendors are included throughout the book.

 Business law books can be dense, but the following books discuss corporate law in a more digestible format.

 CORPORATE LAW (CONCEPTS AND INSIGHTS) by Stephen Bainbridge

-Although this is aimed at law students, this is one of the best law books for navigating corporate law.
-This book covers state and federal corporate law in a style that’s very reader-friendly.
-If you need to interpret laws in a business or financial context, this is a great text to keep on your bookshelf.
+Although this was written for a law student audience, this is still one of the best books for understanding corporate law.
+This text covers state and federal corporate law in a reader-friendly style.
+If you need to interpret laws in a business or financial context, this is a great read to keep on your bookshelf.

-THE ANATOMY OF CORPORATE LAW: A COMPARATIVE AND FUNCTIONAL APPROACH by various authors
+THE ANATOMY OF CORPORATE LAW: A COMPARATIVE AND FUNCTIONAL APPROACH by Reinier Kraakman et al.

-With six contributing authors, this book offers a comprehensive overview of the interpretation and enforcement of corporate law.
-In the third edition, the authors revised the text to address regulatory changes in the U.S. and include more global economies, including Brazil, India, France, Germany, Italy, Japan, and the UK.
-Regardless of whether you are new to practicing law or an experienced attorney, this book is an excellent reference.
+With 11 contributing authors, this book offers a comprehensive overview of the interpretation and enforcement of corporate law.
+In the third edition, the authors revised the text to address regulatory changes in the United States and include more global economies, including Brazil, India, France, Germany, Italy, Japan, and the United Kingdom.
+Regardless of whether you are new to practicing law or an experienced attorney, this book is an excellent reference point.

 BUSINESS BRIBES: CORPORATE CORRUPTION AND THE COURTS by Cecil C. Kuhne III

 Good law books are accessible, but the best law books figure out a way to make even dry topics like corporate law entertaining.
-Business Bribes includes a collection of true stories that detail the dark role that connections and money play in corporate courtrooms.
-Stories of commercial bribery and how they influenced judicial opinions in the U.S. and around the world provide engaging lessons in corporate law.
+Business Bribes includes a collection of engaging true stories that show the dark side of corporate courtrooms.
+Stories of commercial bribery and their influence on judicial opinions in the United States and around the world provide thought-provoking lessons in corporate law.

 Whether you’re trying to improve your productivity in the office or figure out a way to log off and make it home in time for dinner, these books are helpful resources for managing your time more efficiently.